 Wander Through The Hotels

 Even though I don’t gamble much, I made sure to wander through some of the hotels on The Strip.
 Many of the hotels have a different theme.
 Luxor has an Egyptian theme.
-The Excalibur has a King Arthur theme.
+My friend and I got a good rate at The Excalibur Hotel, which has a cheesy King Arthur theme.
 The Venetian has a Venice theme.
 New York New York is well pretty self-explanatory.
 It’s fun to wander through the hotels and see the shops and restaurants.
 As a bonus, they’re all air-conditioned.
 When it’s 100F out, you’ll appreciate this.

 Go to a Show